dalenewman/Cfg-NET/README.md

 ##Validation
 Cfg-NET metadata and types offer some validation.
-If it's not enough, you can add more.
+If it's not enough, you can add more by:

+###Overriding Validate()

-To validate at the property level, override the `Validate()` method like so:
+To perform complex validation with one or more properties, override the `Validate()` method like so:

 <pre class="prettyprint" lang="csharp">
 public class Connection : CfgNode {

     [Cfg(required = true, domain = &quot;file,folder,other&quot;)]
     public string Provider { get; set; }